SeanKilleen/seankilleen.github.io/_posts/2020-12-30-solved-net-5-sec_error_inadequate_key_usage-in-firefox.md

 ## Solution

-This is because Firefox is not utilizing the Windows certificatee store, so I have to force it to do so.
+This is because Firefox is not utilizing the Windows certificate store, so I have to force it to do so.

 * Open the Firefox settings by going to `about:config`
 * Search for `security.enterprise_roots.enabled`